 Oakville is a breathtakingly beautiful place set among centuries-old oak trees and a patchwork of meticulously planted vineyards stretching between the majestic mountain bookends of the Mayacamas to the West and the Vaca range to the East.

 At Groth, we believe farming the land the right way is not only optimal for the grapes, it is the right way to do things.
-We were proud to achieve Napa Green and Fish Friendly Farming Certification in 2014.
+We were proud to achieve Fish Friendly Farming Certification in 2014.
 At Groth Winery, we promote sustainable wine growing and farming, taking into consideration the impact we have on the environment surrounding us and the health of the entire Napa Valley watershed.

 We recognize this will help preserve our estate for future generations.
 “We know the job of taking care of our greatest assets, our vineyards, is never done,” Dennis Groth says.
 “In 2018, I approved a re-plant project that will take more than 30 years to complete.
 I am not sure Judy and I will be around to see the completion of this exercise, but it is heartwarming to know we are helping secure the future of the winery for the third generation of Groth family members.”

 All the great wine estates of the world show a commitment to consistency and continuity.
 In 40 years of ownership, Groth has developed an intimate knowledge of its vineyards and the wines they are capable of producing.
 In 2014, we made a move to integrate vineyard management and winemaking when we established a team of people who are responsible for every step from growing grapes in the vineyards to putting the wine in the bottle.